arananet/A2000CPUADAPTER-PISTORM/README.md

 # Update

+21-08-2021 Increased powerline, just in case and added a fan connector.

 15-06-2021 JLCPCB complains that there is not board outline (dimension layer).
 I've remade.

 07-06-2021 - Initial release.

 # Note